TumiLabsJN/rumiaifinal/documentation_migration/services/AudioServices.md

 This document references current implementation verified through code inspection (2025-01-19).
 All information has been validated through actual code review and testing where possible.

-## 🔄 Parallel Execution Architecture
+## 🔄 Flexible Execution Architecture
-**IMPORTANT**: All audio services run concurrently with ALL other ML services, NOT sequentially.
+**IMPORTANT**: Metadata extraction happens BEFORE ML services, not in parallel.
-- Services are launched in parallel through `video_analyzer.py`
+- Apify scraping occurs first to get video metadata (rumiai_runner.py lines 243)
-- Individual service timing cannot be isolated in production
+- Video download happens after scraping (line 249)
-- Services compete for system resources (CPU, memory, I/O) with vision services
+- The downloaded videos get processed either in Parallel or Sequentially.
+The architecture can support both and switch between them easily.
-- Performance measurements show aggregate time for entire pipeline
+- Metadata is passed through the entire pipeline

 ## 📦 Batch Processing Clarification
 **CRITICAL DISTINCTION** - Two types of "batching":